 3 Hiking Trails in the High Tatras, Between Poland and Slovakia (Easy – intermediate – difficult) – Info, maps, how to get there, and in-depth description of the trails

 Tatra mountains are part of the Carpathian mountains and the highest range in Poland.
 They have always drawn hiking enthusiasts and still are one of the top hiking destinations in Poland.

 The ever-growing popularity is a result of the fact that the Tatra National Park offers countless kilometers of hiking trails, difficulty from easy to very hard, hence everyone can find a trail suitable for themselves.

 If you think of hiking in the Polish Tatra mountains this guide will help you to prepare your trip.

 This post is contributed by our friends and colleagues Ela & Beata from Stunning Outdoors – Find their Bio and links at the bottom of this article

 Zakopane is the best base for hiking in Tatra mountains.
-Best way to get to Zakopane is a 2 hour bus journey from Krakow (Cracow).
+The best way to get to Zakopane is a 2-hour bus journey from Krakow (Cracow).

 Let’s talk about money now.
 On top of your accommodation and food, you need to budget for transportation to and from Tatrzanski Park Narodowy (Tatra National Park).
 The bus fares vary between 3zl to 10zl and at the moment are still CASH only.